csbzy/vent/README.md

                    |   redis  |
                    |          |
                    .----------.

-2. TODO
+2.TODO

- 2.1.
-Use message broker to do async event.
+* Use message broker to do async event.